One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Introduction

-Following the methods in \cite{bisht-2019-article} and \cite{calderer2014}, we model the physically observable $(\Qvec, \Mvec)$-profiles as minimisers of an appropriately defined ferronematic free energy, which includes a nemato-magnetic coupling energy characterised by a coupling parameter $c > 0$.
-This coupling energy favours co-alignment between the nematic director and $\Mvec$ (one can define other forms of the coupling energy that do not favour such co-alignment).
-Furthermore, the microscopic details of the MNP properties (shape, size, anchoring, volume fraction etc.) and the NLC-MNP interactions are homogenised in the dilute limit, to yield the nemato-magnetic coupling energy.
-Under various modelling assumptions, as described in the next section, energy minimisers exist and are given by solutions of the corresponding boundary value problem for $\Qvec$ and $\Mvec$, on an interval $[-D,D]$, where $D$ is the physical length scale.
-In addition, we prescribe conflicting Dirichlet conditions for $\Qvec$ and $\Mvec$, although the physically relevant choices of the boundary conditions for $\Mvec$ are unclear.
-We expect our qualitative conclusions to be unchanged for Neumann boundary conditions for $\Mvec$.
+Following the methods in \cite{bisht-2019-article, bisht-2020-article, calderer2014}, we model the physically observable $(\Qvec, \Mvec)$-profiles as minimisers of an appropriately defined ferronematic free energy.
+This free energy consists of three contributions: a LdG-type nematic energy, a magnetisation energy and a nemato-magnetic coupling energy.
+In fact, the free energy essentially builds on the energy in \cite{burylov}, with two differences: we describe the nematic state by a LdG-type order parameter instead of a unit-vector as in \cite{burylov}, and we add the magnetisation energy to essentially regularise the problem, i.e., the magnetisation energy penalises sharp jumps or inhomogeneities in $\Mvec$.
+The LdG tensor order parameter is well suited to capture fractional point defects as in \cite{bisht-2020-article} and biaxiality in three dimensions, i.e., primary and secondary nematic directors which are outside the scope of a purely vector-based model as in \cite{burylov}.
+Further, as shown in \cite{calderer2014} and \cite{canevari2020design}, in the dilute limit, the microscopic details of the MNP properties (shape, size, anchoring on the MNP surfaces, volume fraction etc.) and the NLC-MNP interactions are homogenised to yield the nemato-magnetic coupling energy, characterised by a coupling parameter $c > 0$.
+The coupling energy dictates the co-alignment between the nematic director and $\Mvec$ and for positive $c$ as in our manuscript, this coupling energy favours that the director and $\Mvec$ be parallel to each other.
+There are four key phenomenological parameters in the ferronematic free energy as in \cite{bisht-2020-article}: $l_1$ and $l_2$ which depend on elastic constants, the temperature and are inversely proportional to $D^2$; the nemato-coupling parameter $c$; and a scaling parameter $\xi$ that weighs the relative strength of the nematic and magnetic energies.
+For dilute systems, $\xi$ is typically small.
+In addition, we prescribe conflicting Dirichlet conditions for $\Qvec$ and $\Mvec$, that necessarily generate inhomogeneous ferronematic profiles.
+The physically relevant choices of the boundary conditions for $\Mvec$ are unclear, but we expect our conclusions to be qualitatively unchanged with Neumann boundary conditions for $\Mvec$.